A Profile of Humble ISD

-A quick overview of some of the special learning opportunities offered in Humble ISD include:
+A quick overview of some of the special learning opportunities offered in Humble ISD includes:

-Bond funds provided for the construction of two new comprehensive high schools, total renovation of the district's flagship high schools, two middle schools, and five elementary schools.
+Bond funds were provided for the renovation of the district's high schools, a new middle school, and several new elementary schools.
 High schools are state-of-the-art facilities designed to promote small learning communities.
-The goal is to build stronger relationships, keep track of learning, have available advising, and promote affective learning.
+The goal is to build stronger relationships, keep track of learning, have available advising, and promote effective learning.

 Turner Stadium, which serves as the home stadium for all five comprehensive high schools in Humble ISD, has been completely renovated, and hosted the 2016 Junior Olympics track and field events.